LukasKnuth/lknuth.dev/content/writings/three_levels_git_alias.md

 ## Level 3

 If we add the folder to filter by at the end of our command like `git sx src/`, we'll get an error from `cut: src: no such file or directory`.
-This is because what we're running is `git status --porcelain | cut -c4- folder`.
+This is because what we're running is `git status --porcelain | cut -c4- src/`.
 What we actually want is to pass the folder option to the `git status` part, before `cut` is even run.

 Luckily, a bang-alias is basically a shell script.